Flevum: Roman naval base among the Frisians, probably identical to Velsen in the Netherlands.

 Archaeologists have shown that the more or less trapezoidal fort was attacked at the beginning of the second quarter of the first century.
 The garrison survived, but seems to have had a close escape: during the fight, new slingshots were prepared.
 No less than 520 of these metal objects were discovered, and it is possible to reconstruct the pattern of attack.
 A first Frisian attack was unsuccessful, but a second wave broke into the camp - that it was later than the first wave, is proved by the fact that the Romans now used second-rate projectiles.
 Had the second attack been coordinated with the third one, across the water, Velsen would not have survived as a Roman fort.

-A more macabre discovery was the presence of parts of human bodies on top of the layer of waste in the harbor.
+A macabre discovery was the presence of parts of human bodies on top of the layer of waste in the harbor.
 There was no waste to cover them, which means that corpses have floated in the Oer-IJ and gradually fell apart.
 There was no one to bury them, because the fort had been evacuated (had it still been occupied, the bodies would have received a decent burial).
+An exceptionally long man was buried in a well; he may have been a war victim, but there are indications for a ritual burial.

 It is extremely tempting to link the archaeological results described above to the Frisian revolt of 28, during which, according to the Roman historian Tacitus, a fort called Flevum barely survived (text) and had to be rescued by legionaries of V Alaudae, which had come from Xanten.
 This identification, although very tempting, is not completely certain and it is still possible that Flevum will one day be discovered in a different, more northerly part of the modern provinces of Noord-Holland or Friesland.
 However, for the time being, Velsen is the best candidate.